KIGU (KIGU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 KIGU Historical Price

-According to the latest data gathered on KIGU live price page, the current price of KIGU is 0.012344USD.
+According to the latest data gathered on KIGU live price page, the current price of KIGU is 0.011770USD.
 The circulating supply of KIGU(KIGU) is

 In the past 24 hours, KIGU has shown a price movement of